mtgto/Elixir-SlackBot/README.md

 Elixir-SlackBot
 ========

 A slack bot application by Elixir.
-You can extends it by plugins.
+You can extend it by plugins.

 ## Description